claimvantage/sfdx-jenkins-shared-library/README.md

 * _channelNotification_

-  Optional (defaults = blank).
-Defines the Slack channel notification about the builds progress.
+  Optional.
+Defines the Slack channel notification about the build's progress.
   Two messages are going to be sent if configured: One at the beginning and one at the end.
   This example keeps the master branch for 7 days.
   ```groovy